ugo-nama-kun/journalpaper_robot_2024/README.md

-# Reproduction code and data for the plot of "Reverse-engineering homeostatic behaviours in physical robots"
+# Reproduction code and data for the plot of "Synthesizing survival robot behavior through reinforcement learning for homeostasis"
 Author: Naoto Yoshida

 1. Clone this repository.